Becoming a Member

-There are no paid staff at the Lincoln County Rifle Club. membership fees are used to pay overhead, maintain the facilities, pay insurances, and pay for memberships that support the goals of the club.
+There are no paid staff at the Lincoln County Rifle Club.
+Membership fees are used to pay overhead, maintain the facilities, pay for insurances, subscriptions and memberships in associations that support the goals of the club.

-For two (2) people who reside at the same address.
+A Family Membership is available to two (2) people who reside at the same address.
 The combination of 2 people can be a spouse, a partner, a parent, or a child 18 years of age or older.
+If each person is already a current member in good standing, then they can take advantage of the family rate, which is $120 — $80 for the first member, and ½ that ($40) for the 2nd member.

-If one is not currently a member, then that person must submit an application / fee, be presented at a monthly meeting, take the safety orientation, and be voted into membership.
-The rate for this additional person in a family membership will be ½ of the normal fee as outlined below.
+If one is not currently a member, then that person must submit an application/fee, be presented at a monthly meeting, take the Outdoor Range Safety Orientation, and be voted into membership.
+The rate for this additional person in a family membership will be ½ of the normal fee as outlined above.

-If neither are current members, then both must submit an application / fee, be presented at a monthly meeting, take the safety orientation, and be voted into membership.
-The rate for the additional person in a family membership will be ½ of the normal fee as outlined below.
+If neither are current members, then both must submit an application/fee, be presented at a monthly meeting, take the Outdoor Range Safety Orientation, and be voted into membership.
+The rate for the additional person in a family membership will be ½ of the normal fee as outlined above.

 Frequently Asked Questions